How Capacitor Works

-At a high level, that means Capacitor takes a typical browser-based web app, and then packages it up to run on iOS, Android, and PWA with access to native platform features and OS-level controls.
+At a high level, that means Capacitor takes a modern web app, and then packages it up to run on iOS, Android, and PWA with access to native platform features and OS-level controls.

 Capacitor then acts as the runtime facilitating communication between the web app and the underlying OS.